agent18/agent18.github.io/_posts/2018-05-19-Summary-before-applying-to-80k.markdown

 **Impact**

-- Looking at number of lives due to this direct work
+- Looking at number of lives due to this DW

 	Working at an Effective EAO will allow me to save 970 lives as explained in the section on 'DE for DW' and also in the appendix.